Will tapering before races increase performance?

-Since the growth of distance running, athletes and coaches have found it necessary to "back off" training preparation for important races in order to go into the race fully rested.
+Since the growth of distance running, athletes and coaches have found it necessary to "back off" training preparation for important races to go into the race fully rested.
 While most successful athletes taper, there are many arguments involving tapering before the race causing unwanted results.
-These unwanted results may be due the body being out of its normal routine which causes athletes to react and feel differently in a racing situation such as the Olympics, National Championship, etc.
+These adverse results may be due to the body being out of its routine, which causes athletes to react and feel differently in a racing situation such as the Olympics, National Championship, etc.

 Tapering should provide adequate time for healing of tissue damage caused by intense training and for body energy reserves to be replenished.
 The most noticeable change during the tapering period is a marked increase in muscle strength which explains some of the performance improvements.
 Research suggests that the taper interval should last approximately two weeks.
 This allows time for the skeletal muscle system to repair damaged muscles and the energy reserves (creatine phosphate, glucose, glycogen, and mitochondria) to be restored.
-Tapering offers a marked reduction of contraction time in fast twitch muscle fibers.
-This change in fast twitch muscle fibers is attributed to changes in the muscles contractile elements (myosin cross bridges and actin).
-Following a ten day period of tapering fast twitch fibers in swimmers arms demonstrated a significant improvement in contraction speed."
-This process alone may improve performance during competition.
-(Wilmoreet al. 2004)
+Tapering offers a marked reduction of contraction time in fast-twitch muscle fibres.
+This change in fast-twitch muscle fibres is attributed to changes in the muscle's contractile elements (myosin cross bridges and actin).
+Following ten days of tapering fast-twitch fibres in swimmer's arms demonstrated a significant improvement in contraction speed."
+This process alone may improve performance during a competition.
+(Wilmore et al. 2004)

 Top athletes must spend a tremendous amount of time training to be able to compete successfully.
-Their huge volume of work leaves them near exhaustion and before major competition they have to find the best way to reduce fatigue while retaining fitness.
+Their huge volume of work leaves them near to exhaustion, and before a major competition, they have to find the best way to reduce fatigue while retaining fitness.

 Many studies have been done to help athletes and coaches decide on the best strategy (Mirkin 2007).
-According to Dr. Gabe Mirkin, 27 subjects were studied at the University of Montreal.
-The authors concluded that the best duration for tapering is two weeks, the optimum training volume reduction is by 40 to 60 percent, and the intensity of workouts should be maintained (Mirkin 2007).
+According to Dr Gabe Mirkin, 27 subjects were studied at the University of Montreal.
+The authors concluded that the best duration for tapering is two weeks, the optimum training volume reduction is by 40% to 60%, and the intensity of workouts should be maintained (Mirkin 2007).

 Art Lieberman's and Bob Cooper's tapering programs did not use subjects or perform experiments related to tapering.
-Lieberman's mileage strategies allow the runner to continue to run but with less intensity and less time on their legs in order to return to full strength.
+Lieberman's mileage strategies allow the runner to continue to run but with less intensity and less time on their legs to return to full strength.
 The article was helpful with advice on sleeping.
-Many times before a big race sleep can be difficult with thoughts and nervousness entering the mind.
+Many times, before a big race sleep, can be difficult with thoughts and nervousness entering the mind.
 The most important night for sleep is the night before a marathon.
-If you don't get a restful night's sleep after competition, that's fine as long as you sleep well the night before competition (Liberman 2008).
+If you don't get a restful night's sleep after a competition, that's fine as long as you sleep well the night before a competition (Liberman 2008).

 Should runners taper for races shorter than a marathon?

 Many people agreed that tapering for a 5k or a 10k is beneficial.
 However, those same people agreed that not all races need to be tapered.
-If a 10k race is approaching and it is important for the runner to run as fast of a time as possible, more tapering will ensure the athlete is fully prepared.
-If a 10k race is approaching and the race will be used as a tempo run or just to simply compete, then a shorter taper is appropriate.
+If a 10k race is approaching and the runner needs to run as fast of a time as possible, more tapering will ensure the athlete is fully prepared.
+If a 10k race is approaching and the race will be used as a tempo run or just to compete, then a shorter taper is appropriate.